Shannon-Yang/SYMoyaNetwork/Carthage/Checkouts/Moya/Readme.md

 contribution, we will add you as a member to the repo so you can merge pull requests and help steer the ship :ship: You can read more details about that [in our contributor guidelines](https://github.com/Moya/Moya/blob/master/Contributing.md).

 Moya's community has a tremendous positive energy, and the maintainers are committed to keeping things awesome.
-Like [in the CocoaPods community](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), always assume positive intent; even if a comment sounds mean-spirited, give the person the benefit of the doubt.
+Like [in the CocoaPods community](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), always assume positive intent.
+Even if a comment sounds mean-spirited, give the person the benefit of the doubt.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by [its terms](https://github.com/Moya/Moya/blob/master/Code%20of%20Conduct.md).